 Some individuals are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those who cannot afford private health insurance.
 State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug rehabilitation facilities around the country.
 State financed insurance other than Medicaid may cover both outpatient or inpatient drug treatment providers.
 To find out which treatment programs will accept state financed insurance, speak with a drug and alcohol treatment advisor.

-When an individual is addicted to drugs or alcohol and is seeking help, there are many effective drug or alcohol treatment programs accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more beneficial substance abuse treatment centers which provide an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol treatment facility.
-For more information, consult with an addiction specialist at a substance abuse treatment program in your area to see which programs your private health insurance will cover.
+When someone is abusing drugs or alcohol and is looking for help, many effective drug rehab facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug rehab facilities which require an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehabilitation facility.
+For more information, consult with a treatment professional at a drug or alcohol rehab program in your area to see which programs your private health insurance will cover.